The Mason 85 from Seatylock Review

 Looking for something more secure?

-There aren’t many small u-locks that are more secure than the Mason.
+There aren’t too many small u-locks that are more secure than the Mason.

 But there is one that’s significantly more secure…

-With an 18 mm, circular shackle the Kryptonite New York Fahgettaboudit Mini remains the worlds most secure bike lock.
+With an 18 mm, circular shackle the Kryptonite New York Fahgettaboudit Mini is one of the most secure bike locks you can buy.

-It’s not just Sold Secure Bicycle Gold, it’s also Sold Secure Motorbike Gold.
+It’s not just Sold Secure Bicycle Diamond, it’s also Sold Secure Motorbike Gold.
 And it has 4/5 stars from ART.

-But it’s undoubtedly the most secure bike lock available today and if you’re looking for maximum protection, this is the lock for you [Amazon]!
+But it’s undoubtedly one of the most secure bike lock available today and if you’re looking for maximum protection, this is the lock for you [Amazon]!

 Looking for something bigger?